2013 Emergency Alert System hijackings: Aftermath and investigation

 Following the hijacking incidents, both the FCC and the FEMA urged the broadcasters involved in the incidents to reset their passwords and recheck security measures.
 Trade groups, including the Michigan Association of Broadcasters, also requested that its partnered television stations, including WBUP and WNMU in Michigan, to update any unpatched security vulnerabilities of their emergency alert devices.

 Investigations into the hijackings occurred via both local and federal authorities, with possible investigations partaken by the Federal Bureau of Investigation (FBI) and the Federal Communications Commission (FCC), who initially detected that the hijackings came from an overseas source.

 Shortly after the hijackings occurred, the Great Falls Police Department announced to the Great Falls Tribune that the alert was a hoax and there was no danger in the areas surrounding Great Falls.
 Similarly, almost immediately after the false emergency message aired, KRTV announced on air: "This message did not originate from KRTV, and there is no emergency".

 Following the hijacking incident in February 2017, the Randolph County Sheriff's Department made a public statement announcing that the emergency alert was a false alarm and a hoax, after its local radio station, WZZY, was hacked with the same false emergency message.

+Origin

+On September 26, 2008, the YouTube channel Tyreehot uploaded a video with the original audio, named "Zombie Emergency Alert System Warning (EAS)" originally to promote his website, Haunted Hot Sauce.
+He also revealed that he lowered the pitch of his own voice to make it sound deep.
+He did find out about the hijackings and did state that he was not related to any hijacking.